Certificate IV in Screen and Media CUA41225, CRICOS Code: 119280K

 Duration of Qualification and Volume of Learning

-This program is a full-time course completed over a period of 1.5-years full time
+This program is a full-time course completed over a period of 2 years full-time

-The AQF Volume of Learning for a CUA41220 – Certificate IV in Screen and Media is 600 ~ 2400 hours.
-Please refer to details of how this program meets this requirement on following pages including our timetable and details about weekly training and assessment, online lecture, practice in workplace.
+The AQF Volume of Learning for a CUA41225 Certificate IV in Screen and Media is 1200 ~ 2400 hours.
+Please refer to details of how this program meets this requirement on following pages including our timetable and details about weekly Training and assessment, weekly online lecture and weekly Practice.

 Pathways